 I want to pursue that because you, for the first time, took the BBFC on the road- a censor's roadshow, round the country (Yes).
 To do what?

 Yes.
 I didn't view it as market research, I viewed it as essentially democratic.
 We do this work on behalf of everybody else, we can and do have the power to stop people seeing things they might want to see, we better open ourselves up to people.
-So we

-of the James Bulger case hangs over that city still.
+Liverpool, the shadow of the James Bulger case hangs over that city still.
 You can feel it in the air.
 In Northern Ireland it was a different feeling.
 In Southampton, a different feeling again in London, some very aggressive audiences, 3 in

 London, and whereas the rest of the country was often pro-censorship, in London, it was very hostile to censorship.

 That's interesting, MORE censorship?